target/strelka/docs/README.md

 #### strelka-backend
 This server component is the backend for a cluster -- this is where files submitted to the cluster are processed.

-#### strelka-redis
+#### strelka-manager
-This server component manages portions of Strelka's Redis servers.
+This server component manages portions of Strelka's Redis databases.

 #### coordinator
 This server component is a Redis server that coordinates tasks and data between the frontend and backend.
 This component is compatible with Envoy's Redis load balancing capabilities.